 Types 1 and 2 are the major forms of porphyria cutanea tarda.
 They have the same precipitants, symptoms, and treatment.
 Overall prevalence may be on the order of 1/10,000 but is probably higher in people exposed to halogenated aromatic hydrocarbons or other precipitants of the disease.

-End-stage renal disease, ultraviolet radiation (UVA), and certain drugs can cause PCT-like symptoms without elevated porphyrin levels (pseudoporphyria).
-Commonly implicated drugs are furosemide, tetracyclines, sulfonamides, and naproxen and other nonsteroidal anti-inflammatory drugs (NSAIDs).
+End-stage renal disease, ultraviolet radiation (UVA), and certain medications can cause PCT-like symptoms without elevated porphyrin levels (pseudoporphyria).
+Commonly implicated medications are furosemide, tetracyclines, sulfonamides, and naproxen and other nonsteroidal anti-inflammatory drugs (NSAIDs).

 Because porphyrins are poorly dialyzed, some patients receiving long-term hemodialysis develop a skin condition that resembles PCT; this condition is termed pseudoporphyria of end-stage renal disease.